 |A Jewish deli would be proud to serve these pickles.|

 Hearty home cooking

 The shells are like catcher's mitts, holding the sauce and other ingredients.

-The meal was complete with a glass of wine and a salad of Earthbound Farm Organic Spring Mix with diced apple, blueberries, cinnamon-dusted almonds and Parmigiano Reggiano Cheese, dressed in extra-virgin olive oil and balsamic vinegar.
+The meal was complete with a glass of wine and a salad of Earthbound Farm Organic Spring Mix, adding in diced apple, blueberries, cinnamon-dusted almonds and Parmigiano Reggiano Cheese, all dressed in extra-virgin olive oil and balsamic vinegar.

 The made-in-Italy pasta came from Whole Foods Market in Paramus, and the rest of the ingredients were from Costco Wholesale in Hackensack and Fattal's in Paterson.

 I have been boiling and mashing sweet potatoes with Kabocha Squash, whole peeled cloves of garlic and extra-virgin olive oil as a bread substitute.
 Here, I served leftovers with an egg-white, sun-dried tomato and cheese omelet.

 Two organic brown eggs sprinkled with shredded Parmigiano Reggiano Cheese (both from Costco Wholesale) make a great topping for bibimbap, a Korean dish I made at home with organic brown rice and seasoned vegetables from H Mart in Little Ferry.

 Imported organic organic whole wheat shells from Whole Foods Market in Paramus are a bargain at $1.39 a pound.
 They are wonderful in bottled pasta sauce with added anchovies, sardines and chopped fresh garlic.